sriyogesh94/dcos-docs/1.9/usage/tutorials/dcos-101/service-discovery.md

 * [app1](/docs/1.9/usage/tutorials/dcos-101/app1/) deployed and running in your cluster.

 # Objective
-Our application in the previous part used `redis.marathon.l4lb.thisdcos.directory:6379` as the address for connecting to redis.
+Your application in the previous part used `redis.marathon.l4lb.thisdcos.directory:6379` as the address for connecting to redis.
 As redis might be running on any agent in the cluster (and furthermore on different ports), how does this address link to the actual running redis instance?
-In this section, we will learn about DC/OS service discovery by exploring the different options for service discovery for apps in DC/OS.
+In this section, you will learn about DC/OS service discovery by exploring the different options for service discovery for apps in DC/OS.

 # Steps
-  [Service discovery](https://dcos.io/docs/1.9/usage/service-discovery/) allows you to connect to your applications without necessarily knowing where they are running.
+  [Service discovery](/docs/1.9/usage/service-discovery/) allows you to connect to your applications without necessarily knowing where they are running.
 Service discovery is particularly useful in cases where applications may fail and be restarted on a different host.

   DC/OS provides two options for service discovery: Mesos-DNS and Named virtual IPs.
   * SSH into your cluster to see how these service discovery methods work: `dcos node ssh --master-proxy --leader`,
   <a name="mesosdns"></a>
   * [Mesos-DNS](/docs/1.9/usage/service-discovery/mesos-dns/) assigns a Mesos-DNS for every Marathon app.
-The naming pattern is  *task.scheduler.mesos* and the default scheduler for jobs is `marathon`, so the Mesos-DNS name for our redis service is *redis.marathon.mesos*.
+The naming pattern is  *task.scheduler.mesos* and the default scheduler for jobs is `marathon`, so the Mesos-DNS name for your redis service is *redis.marathon.mesos*.

-  Let us use [dig](https://linux.die.net/man/1/dig) to retrieve the address record (also called the A record): `dig redis.marathon.mesos`.
+  Let's use [dig](https://linux.die.net/man/1/dig) to retrieve the address record (also called the A record): `dig redis.marathon.mesos`.

   The answer should be similar to this response: